 But the truth is that the 7.62x39mm round can be equally as effective out of an AR as it can be out of an AK.

 The 7.62x39mm was first developed at the end of World War II, and the first weapon chambered for it was the SKS.
-Two years later, it was used for the AK-47, which became the standard issue Soviet rifle and the most widely available automatic rifle in the world.
+Two years later, it was used for the AK-47.
+The AK-47 became the standard-issue Soviet rifle and the most widely available automatic rifle in the world.

 The AR-15 was originally chambered in 5.56x45mm NATO, which remains its most common round to this day.
 If anything, the 7.62x39mm in the AR is a more recent development.

 The 7.62x39mm is a larger round than the 5.56, with weights ranging from 122 to 150 grains on average.
 Ballistically, it is very similar to the .30-30 Winchester.

 It can load a larger powder charge than the 5.56 can, which means that it is going to deliver more energy into its target, but at the expense of it being a little bit slower.